Dileep

 Beginning as an impressionist in stage shows, Dileep obtained recognition after being cast in the television comedy series Comicola on Asianet and its successor Cinemala.
 He then produced and performed in the audio cassette series De Maveli Kombathu with Nadirshah, a successful sketch comedy, which was later turned into a television series on Asianet.

 He began his film career as an assistant director and worked under director Kamal in nine films, beginning with Vishnulokam in 1991, and made his acting debut with a minor role in Kamal's Ennodu Ishtam Koodamo (1992).
-He acted in a principal role in the 1994 film Manathe Kottaram taking the screen name Dileep.
+He acted in a major role as a struggling young man who wants to meet his favourite actress in the 1994 film Manathe Kottaram taking the screen name Dileep.
 He established himself as a successful actor during the late 1990s, mostly playing comedic roles.
+In 2002 he played the titular role in Meesha Madhavan which became the highest grossing Malayalam film ever at that time and catapulted him into superstardom gaining the moniker “Janapriyanayakan”.
 In 2003, Dileep founded the film production company Graand Production, its debut film was C.I.D.
 Moosa.

-Outside of films, Dileep also owns the multiplex theatre D Cinemaas and the restaurant chain Dhe Puttu.
+Outside of films, Dilieep also owns the multiplex theatre D Cinemaas.
 Dileep was married to actress Manju Warrier from 1998 to 2015.
 He married actress Kavya Madhavan in 2016.

-Early life
+Early life and education

-Dileep was born in Edavanakad, in Ernakulam district of Kerala, India to Padmanabhan Pillai and Sarojam.
-He is the eldest among three children.
-He has a brother, Anoop, and a sister, Sabitha.
+Dileep was born as Gopalakrishnan Padmanabhan in Edavanakad, Ernakulam, Kerala, India to Padmanabhan Pillai and Sarojam on 27 October 1967.
+He is the eldest of three children.

-Dileep studied at Vidyadhiraja Vidya Bhavan Higher Secondary School in Aluva, where he passed the tenth standard in 1985, and joined the Union Christian College, Aluva for pre-degree (higher secondary) third group, during 1985–1987.
+Dileep studied at Vidyadhiraja Vidya Bhavan Higher Secondary School in Aluva, where he passed the tenth standard in 1985, and joined the Union Christian College, Aluva for pre-degree third group, during 1985–1987.
 Later, he pursued a degree in history at Maharaja's College, Ernakulam.

-It was during his time in Maharaja's College that he began taking impressionist acts (mimicry) seriously.
-Dileep along with his friend Nadirshah produced and performed (voice) in the Onam-based audio cassette (album) titled De Maveli Kombathu, which helped his entry into the film industry.
+It was during his time in Maharaja's College that he began taking impressionist acts seriously.
+Dileep along with his friend Nadirshah produced and performed in the Onam-based audio cassette titled De Maveli Kombathu, which helped his entry into the film industry.

 Career

-1991–1999: Early years
+1991–1999: early years

-Dileep started his career at Kalabhavan, working as a mimicry artist in the 1980s.
+Dilieep started his career at Kalabhavan, working as a mimicry artist in the 1980s.
 He also performed in Asianet's comedy show Comicola.
 Later, while working as the assistant director to Kamal, he acted in a few small roles, starting with a small scene in Kamal's Ennodu Ishtam Koodamo (1992).
 Kamal recommended his name to many directors.
 He started using the name of the role Dileep in Manathe Kottaram (1994), as his screen name.
 Success of two 1996 films, Kamal's Ee Puzhayum Kadannu and Sundar Das' Sallapam, anchored his place in the Malayalam film industry.
 He played a supporting role in I. V. Sasi's Varnapakittu (1997).
 Punjabi House in 1998 marked the beginning of the successful Dileep-Harishree Ashokan combo.